5.7. Visibility Check

 (1 row)

-In contrast, when txid 201 is in the REPEATABLE READ level, txid 200 must be treated as IN_PROGRESS because the transaction snapshot is ‘200:200:’.
-Therefore, Tuple_1 is visible by Rule 9 and Tuple_2 is invisible by Rule 5.
+In contrast, when txid 201 uses the REPEATABLE READ level, the transaction snapshot is ‘200:200:’.
+Consequently, txid 200 is treated as IN_PROGRESS.
+Therefore, Tuple_1 is visible by Rule 9, and Tuple_2 is invisible by Rule 5.
 The SELECT command returns ‘Jekyll’.

-Note that Non-Repeatable Reads do not occur in the REPEATABLE READ (and SERIALIZABLE) level.
+Non-Repeatable Reads do not occur in REPEATABLE READ (or SERIALIZABLE) isolation levels.

 • Rule9(Tuple_1): Status(t_xmin:199) = COMMITTED $\wedge$ Status(t_xmax:200) = COMMITTED $\wedge$ Snapshot(t_xmax:200) = active $\Rightarrow$ Visible